gesellix/vault/README.md

 see the [Vault project](https://www.vaultproject.io/) for details.

-usage: `docker run -it gesellix/vault version`
+usage: `docker run --rm -it gesellix/vault version`